Representations from matrix varieties, and filtered RSK: Main application: Matrix Schubert varieties

 Fix an \emph{antidiagonal term order} $\prec$ on $S=\C[z_{11},\dots, z_{mn}]$, i.e., one that picks the antidiagonal term of a minor.
 One example is pure lexicographic order obtained by setting $z_{ab}\succ z_{cd}$ if $a<c$, or $a=c$ and $b>d$.
 This is Knutson--Miller's Gr\"obner basis theorem:

 \begin{theorem}[{\cite[Theorem~B]{Knutson.Miller}}] Fulton's generators (\ref{eqn:thegenerators}) for $I_w$ form a Gr\"obner basis with respect to $\prec$. \end{theorem}

+If $g$ is a Fulton generator, we write $Z_g$ for the submatrix of $[z_{ij}]$ of which $g$ is the determinant.
 Any monomial ${\sf m}$ in the $z_{ij}$ can be naturally identified with a nonnegative integer matrix, via its exponent vector.
 Identifying ${\sf m}$ with the corresponding matrix, Theorem~\ref{thm:KMgrob} describes the standard monomials of ${\mathfrak X}_w$ in terms of matrices, as follows: